The-Network-Crew/TNC-Toolbox-for-WordPress/tnc-toolbox/readme.txt

 Contributors:
 Tags:
 Requires at least:
-Tested up to:
+Tested up to: 6.0
 Requires PHP:
-Stable tag: 1.0.0
+Stable tag: 1.1.0
 License: GPLv2
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Adds functionality to WP that ties into your high-performance hosting.
+Adds functionality to WP that ties into your NGINX-powered Hosting on cPanel.

 == Description ==

-This plugin provides functionality that enhances your WordPress experience.
+This plugin provides functionality that enhances your WordPress experience when using NGINX-on-cPanel.

 == Frequently Asked Questions ==